 health requirements.
 The health examinations required depend on your personal circumstances, including your country of citizenship, time spent in another country during the last five years and your intended activities in Australia.
 The results of your health examinations are generally valid for 12 months.

-This applies to you and any members of your family unit included in your application.
+This applies to you and any family members included in your application.
 You can find out whether you need to undergo health examinations, and arrange them where required, by using our

 My Health Declarations service.

-This also applies to all members of your family unit included in the application who are 16 years of age or older.
+This also applies to all your family members included in the application who are 16 years of age or older.

 You must have no outstanding debts to the Australian Government or have arranged to repay any outstanding debts to the Australian Government before this visa can be granted.